myphptalent/d8/web/modules/custom/my_module/README.md

-# Article Ressources - Drupal 8, How to translate Config API
+# Article Ressources - Drupal 8, How to translate Config API.

 This is the Gist repository for my article **Drupal 8, How to translate Config API**.